AnonymousPlanet/thgtoa/guide.md

 -   You'll need to buy a coffee to get the WIFI access code in most.
 If you pay this coffee with an electronic method, they will be able to tie your WIFI access with your identity.

 Situational awareness is key and you should be constantly aware of your surroundings and avoid touristy places like it was plagued by Ebola.
-You want to avoid appearing on any picture/video of anyone while someone is taking a selfie, making a tik tok video or posting some travel picture on their Instagram.
+You want to avoid appearing on any picture/video of anyone while someone is taking a selfie, making a TikTok video or posting some travel picture on their Instagram.
 If you do, remember chances are high that those pictures will end up online (publicly or privately) with full metadata attached to them (time/date/geolocation) and your face.
 Remember these can and will be indexed by Facebook/Google/Yandex/Apple and probably all 3 letters agencies.

 While this won't be available yet to your local cops, it could be in the near future.